RomioSahoo/UrlShorteningApp/README.md

 * Generated link will have a standard expiration time.
 Users can also define the url expiration time

-* Hashing algorithm used: murmur32
+* Hashing algorithm used to generate unique hash: murmur32